inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v11.0.md

 depends on your setup, and there is no golden rule.
 One example would be to use [PyEnv](https://github.com/pyenv/pyenv).

-You should delete your virtual env before running `invenio-cli` or `pipenv` commands below.
+You should delete your virtualenv before running `invenio-cli` or `pipenv` commands below.

 !!! warning "Risk of losing data"